vadim0532/study_projects/README.md

-## These projects (and many others) were completed during data analytics course at yandex.praktikum.
+## These projects (and many others) were completed during data analytics course at yandex.praktikum

  Project  | Libraries used |